-The privately owned company produces forest products such as plywood, boards and veneers.
+The privately-owned company produces forest products such as plywood, boards and veneers.
 In 2018, the company partnered with Hunt Forest Products to construct a $115 million timber mill in Louisiana, marking its first expansion into the United States.

 Canadian Forest Products Ltd. (Canfor) is a leading Canadian integrated forest products company based in Vancouver, British Columbia (BC), active in the timber business with production facilities in Canada (British Columbia and Alberta) and the United States (North Carolina, South Carolina, Alabama, Georgia and Mississippi), as well as in forestry operations in British Columbia.
-Canfor holds a 50.5% stake in Canfor Pulp’s Products Inc. (“CanFor Pulp”), a global leader in pulp, paper and green energy.
-CanFor owns and operates three pulp mills in Prince George, B.C.
+Canfor holds a 50.5% stake in Canfor Pulp’s Products Inc. (“Canfor Pulp”), a global leader in pulp, paper and green energy.
+Canfor owns and operates three pulp mills in Prince George, B.C.
 And is the lowest-cost NBSK pulp producer in Canada.

 In more than 30 years, the SAN Group has developed from furniture manufacturing to a diversified company for lumberjack and finishing products.
 More than half is concentrated in its Port Alberni business, where it bought the mill in 2017 from a former supplier and invested $100 million.
 Stella Jones (SJ) $2.9 billion 41.7% Stella Jones produces, markets and sells wood products with pressure treated in Canada and the United States.

-Canfor Corp announced last week that due to current market conditions it was halting operations at three sawmills after West Fraser Timber Co.
+Canfor Corp announced last week that it was halting operations at three sawmills due to current market conditions after West Fraser Timber Co.
 Ltd. announced further cuts on January 14.
 According to one analyst, this industry-wide move to reduce emissions is a logical step.

-Derek Nighbor, President and CEO of the Forest Products Association of Canada (FPAC), testified on 17 April before the House of Commons Standing Committee on Finance to explain the landscape the industry is experiencing.
+Derek Nighbor, President and CEO of the Forest Products Association of Canada (FPAC), testified on April 17 before the House of Commons Standing Committee on Finance to explain what the industry is experiencing.
 The drop in the timber prices due to the pandemic gridlock in the North American economy, combined with the pain felt by softwood lumber tariffs in the past two years, has left many in the industry facing the brutal next two financial quarters, Nighboro said.
 FPAC represents pulp, paper, wood and organic producers in a $7.3 billion industry that employs 230,000 people in northern and rural communities.